-The first step for the grandparents who fear losing contact with their grandchildren should be to approach the child’s mother or father and explain that, no matter what the problems are between the parents, you as a grandparent do not intend to take sides but that you only wish to maintain contact with your grandchildren.
+If you are a grandparents who fears losing contact with your grandchildren, your first option should be to approach the parents and explain that, no matter what the problems are between them, you as a grandparent do not intend to take sides but would merely like to maintain contact with your grandchildren.

-However, it is frequently the case that the relationship with the parent or parents has broken down to such an extent that this is not practical or even possible.
+In reality, however, the relationship between the parents might have broken down to the extent that this approach is not possible.

-In those circumstances mediation is an option whereby an independent mediator will try and help you reach an agreement with the parents.
-For this to take place, both sides have to agree to mediate and it may not be right for all.
-Yeo & Associates LLC are able to make referrals to mediation providers and will be glad to help you with this.
+Mediation is an option in which an independent mediator will try and help you reach an agreement with the parents.
+For this to take place, both sides have to agree to mediate.
+At Yeo Law we are able to make referrals to mediation providers and will be glad to help you through the process.

-Family courts do recognise and will promote the invaluable role that grandparents have to play in their grandchildren’s lives.
-We can help you make applications to the court to try and arrange contact on a formal, legal basis.
+Alternatively, you may wish to turn to the Courts for help.
+The Family Justice Courts do recognise the invaluable role that grandparents have to play in their grandchildren’s lives.
+We can help you make applications to the Court to try and arrange contact on a formalised basis.

-Frequently this will involve the appointment of a MCYS officer to look at any welfare issues that need to be considered and to prepare a report to aid the court in coming to a decision.
+Frequently this will involve the appointment of a MCYS officer to look at any welfare issues that need to be considered and to prepare a report to help the Court come to a decision.